UnsignedArduino/Arcade-MIDI-to-Song/README.md

 A Python tool to convert a MIDI file to a MakeCode Arcade song!
 (Work in progress)

+Some bug squashing may be needed but otherwise this tool is complete.

+Web version will be available soon in a different repo.

 ## Install

 1. Download and install Python.